Design principles of transcription factors with intrinsically disordered regions: Results

 To gain an intuition into the binding probability of TF, we first study a TF with a single IDR site.
 From here on, energies will be measured in units of $k_B T$, to simplify our notation.
 We assume that the IDR has only one corresponding target.
 There are four possible states: neither the DBD nor the IDR are bound, the IDR is bound, the DBD is bound, and both are bound, which correspond to $P_{ \rm free}$, $P_{\rm IDR}$, $P_{\rm DBD}$, and $P_{\rm both}$, respectively.
 The probability that the TF is bound at the DBD target is the sum of $P_{\rm DBD}$ and $P_{\rm both}$.
 In thermal equilibrium, each of the 4 terms is given by the Boltzmann distribution, which can be solved analytically by integrating-out the additional degrees of freedom associated with the polymer (Supplementary S2).
 To better understand the associated design principles, it will be helpful to compare this probability with that of a ``simple'' TF (i.e., without the IDR), which we denote by $P_{\rm simple}$.
 We find that:

 where $\mathcal{P}$ is an enhancement factor, governing the degree to which the IDR improved the binding affinity.
 Importantly, we find that:

-where $V_{1}$ is the target volume, $-\!E_B$ is the binding energy for the IDR target, $d$ is the target distance, which is much larger than the target's size, and $l_0$ is the distance between the IDR and DBD sites.
-This shows that the presence of the IDR always increases the binding affinity.
-However, the magnitude of enhancement can be negligible: For instance, even if $E_B$ is large, the term $f(d,l_{0})$, associated with the entropic penalty, could lead to small values of $\mathcal{P}$.
+where $f(d,l_0)=\left(\frac{3}{2\pi l_0^2}\right)^{3/2}\exp{\left(-\frac{3d^{2}}{2l_0^2}\right)}$, \WJ{is the probability density, with units of inverse volume}, $V_{1}$ is the targets' volume, \WJ{on the order of ${1\!-\!10 \rm bp}^3$, as shown in Fig.~\ref{Fig:new_sketch}{\bf c}}, $-\!E_B$ is the binding energy for \WJ{per} IDR target ($E_B$ is always positive), $d$ is the distance between the DBD target and the IDR target, and $l_0$ is the distance between the DBD and the IDR binding site on the TF ($l_0$ and $d$ are also the distances for neighboring IDR targets and neighboring IDR sites, respectively, in the case of multiple IDR targets and sites).
+This shows that the presence of the IDR always increases the binding affinity since $\mathcal{P}$ is always positive.
+However, the magnitude of enhancement can be negligible: For instance, even if $E_B$ is large, the term $f(d,l_{0})$, associated with the entropic penalty (because the end-to-end distance is fixed, reducing the degrees of freedom compared to a free polymer), could lead to small values of $\mathcal{P}$.
 The exponential decay of $\mathcal{P}$ with $d^2$ (through the term $f(d,l_{0})$), indicates that placing the IDR targets close to the DBD target is preferable.
 However, due to physical limitations, $d$ cannot be arbitrarily small and in reality will have a lower bound.
 Once $d$ is fixed, $\mathcal{P}$ is maximal at $l_0\!=\!d$, as can be gleaned from equation~\eqref{eq:enhance}.
 This condition minimizes the free energy penalty associated with the entropic contribution of the term $f(d,l_{0})$.
-As we shall see, this design principle is also intact when multiple IDR sites and targets are involved, which is the scenario we discuss next.
-This two-site binding (one DBD site and one IDR site) is reminiscent of the avidity study in the bivalent binding of antibodies to HIV, where entropy and energy effects are also considered \cite{Einav2019}. \\
+As we shall see, this design principle is also intact when multiple IDR sites and targets are involved, which is the scenario we discuss next. \\